 In 2019, restriction of freedom of movement was not considered as a major problem by NGOs to get in contact and provide assistance to asylum seekers, as long as they also received care by the federal province.
 However, NGOs noticed that fines have been imposed and those having received a final rejection of their asylum application are ordered to live in the return centre Fieberbrunn, which is located in a very remote area.
 Moreover, access of NGOs to the centre in Schwechat Airport was not allowed and did not provide a suitable room for private consultations.

 The situation in the return centres of Fieberbrunn (Tyrol) and Schwechat (Lower Austria) attracted public interest in 2019 as several rejected asylum seekers in Fieberbrunn initiated a hunger strike.
 A commission, composed of external experts and UNHCR, evaluated the situation in return centres in cooperation with the Ministry of Interior, especially in Fieberbrunn.
 An investigation was conducted and recommendations were published.
 The Ministry of Interior thus announced that it will follow the recommendations accordingly and monitor more closely the best interest of the child – meaning that, in the future, children should not be accommodated in Fieberbrunn and Schwechat but in another return centre which opened in Bad Kreuzen, Upper Austria, where they will be able to attend school.
-The Ministry also announced it would organise more regular shuttle services per day from the Fieberbrunn centre to the village (as until now, there was only one shuttle per day).
+The Ministry also implemented more regular shuttle services per day from the Fieberbrunn centre to the village (as of 2019, there was only one shuttle per day).

 Officials of the BFA told representatives from the NGO asylkoordination that these recommendations do not have a binding character.
 Nevertheless, at the time of writing of this report, there were no children accommodated in Fieberbrunn and the shuttle service between the remote camp and the village has improved.
-This being said, reports to NGOs show that the access to medical treatment is still very difficult.
-Following the establishment of the BBU GmbH which started providing legal assistance as of 2021, there were rumors that access for NGOs to return centres would be restricted in future.
+This being said, reports to NGOs show that the access to medical treatment is still difficult..
+Following the establishment of the BBU GmbH which started providing legal assistance as of 2021, there were rumours that access for NGOs to return centres would be restricted in future.
 The BBU GmbH clarified however that Diakonie Flüchtlingsdienst will have access to the centre and will be provided with a room for counselling services.
-The centre in Schwechat is not used as a return centre since 11 September 2020 as it is used as an accommodation for asylum applicants at the first stage of their procedure (i..e. self-isolation due to the COVID-19 pandemic).
+With the take over of the BBU GmbH as basic care provider, the number of staff, especially during the night and for the purpose of psychological counselling, was increased.
+The BBU GmbH however is confronted with difficulties to find adequate staff due to the isolated situation of the facility.
+In 2021, the number of persons whose procedures are pending are in Dublin-procedures The centre in Schwechat is not used as a return centre since 11 September 2020 as it is used as an accommodation for asylum applicants at the first stage of their procedure (i..e. self-isolation due to the COVID-19 pandemic).
 The centres and their effectiveness is highly disputed, especially as many persons are accommodated there for up to two years.
 There were more than 400 persons accommodated in the return centres during 2019 and 2020, out of which only 33 opted for a voluntary return.

 During the first lockdown in spring 2020, many non-governmental counselling organisations started working part time.
 Due to the fact that appeal deadlines were suspended until the start of May, face-to-face counselling was also suspended in many cases.
 Counselling in deportation centres continued, but the access to the EAST was very restricted.
 NGOs shifted to counselling via telephone or video-conference, but this did not work well for persons detained in deportation centres due to the lack of access to technical equipment.
 As a general point of view, the NGOs reported that providing counselling through remote technical means can work in practice but cannot replace or meet the same standards as face-to-face counselling in all circumstances.